Performance Study of InceptionV3 & CNN

 - Optimizer

-with a starting learning rate of0.0001
+Adamaxwith a starting learning rate of0.0001 - Callbacks (

-) - 20 Epochs
+early stopping+retrieve best weights) - 20 Epochs

 - Excluding original classification layers (